 Starting school is a big milestone for children and their families.
 The transition between learning environments can be both challenging and exciting.
-This page has programs and activities that families, early childhood education and care services, and schools can use to help children transition to school.
+This page has research and case studies that families, early childhood education and care services, and schools can use to help children transition to school.

 Importance of transition to school